 “A lot of fans come [to the gigs] who don’t like the music, they’re just big football fans.”

-He talks of his set being interrupted by fans asking him to sign shirts or pose for photos.
+His sets are frequently interrupted by fans asking him to sign retro shirts or pose for photos.

 Mendieta hung up his boots in England’s rainy north-east with Middlesbrough.

-“England is probably the wildest,” he says, again comparing the domestic game to that of Spain and Italy.
+“England is probably the wildest,” he says, again comparing the domestic games of those he frequented.

 “The football was great, attacking football all the time.
 Not so much worried about tactical sorts of things.

 “Always spaces, always chances.
 I really enjoyed my time there.
 The fans are 100% with you, even at throw-ins.
 I loved it.”

 And this spiel isn’t just for my benefit.

 Mendieta settled in Middlesbrough after his retirement, living there for a while before returning to Spain, such was his affection for the charms of northern England.